 - (i) provides site hosting services.
 The Group started offering Telecom Infrastructure services in France in the late 1990s and developed expertise in two key businesses.
-On-site hosting services for the telecommunications equipment of MNOs and other customers leveraging the Group's extensive portfolio of sites and its industrial capacity to expand its portfolio by building new sites satisfying MNOs' needs (build-to-fit sites), and - (ii) offers other adjacent telecom infrastructure services providing a full range of infrastructure to its customers: datacentre and Mobile Edge Computing ("MEC") housing, indoor mobile coverage, backbone solutions, backhauling, and related managed services.
+On-site hosting services for the telecommunications equipment of MNOs and other customers leveraging the Group's extensive portfolio of sites and its industrial capacity to expand its portfolio by building new sites satisfying MNOs' needs (build-to-fit sites), and - (ii) offers other adjacent telecom infrastructure services providing a full range of infrastructure to its customers: datacentre and Mobile Edge Computing ("MEC") housing, Indoor mobile coverage, backbone solutions, backhauling, and related managed services.

 The Telecom Infrastructure market is characterised by high financial costs to build and equip telecommunication sites, leading to an increasing proportion of sites being shared among businesses and users.
-Telecom Infrastructure revenue was €438 million, representing 57 per cent. of revenue for the twelve-month period ended 31 December 2022.
+Telecom Infrastructure revenue was €498 million, representing 64 per cent. of Group revenue (excluding Fibre activities) for the twelve-month period ended 31 December 2023 (€247 million for the six-month period ended 30 June 2024, representing 63 per cent. of revenue).